Hear No Evil (1982 film): Production

-Hear No Evil is based on the true story of William O. "Bill" Zerby, a former Marine who, as a Solano County Sherriff's Office narcotics detective, aggressively perused members of the Hells Angels suspected of producing and distributing methamphetamine in the San Francisco Bay Area.
+Hear No Evil is based on the true story of William O. "Bill" Zerby, a former Marine who, as a Solano County Sherriff's Office narcotics detective, aggressively pursued members of the Hells Angels suspected of producing and distributing methamphetamine in the San Francisco Bay Area.
 Zerby was injured, suffered severe hearing loss and was forced to retire from his law enforcement agency as a result of an explosive device detonated as he was entering his car in front of his home on January 30, 1978.
 He was en route to court for a prehearing in the methamphetamine possession trial of Oakland Hells Angels chapter vice-president James Ezekiel "Jim-Jim" Brandes at the time.
 Brandes, who had previously been found to be in possession of a military handbook on booby traps and an address book containing the address, phone number and the license-plate number of Zerby when he was arrested on drug charges by Zerby and another detective on November 14, 1977, stated to a reporter for Rolling Stone magazine in or around November 1978 that "Zerby drew a line and stepped over it.
 I don't take that from anybody in the streets, and I sure ain't gonna take that from him.
 I don't let nobody come around and shove me around.
 I don't think anyone does if he's a man."
 The following year, Brandes and Kenneth Jay "K.O."
 Owen, a member of the Vallejo Hells Angels who had previously been arrested after a raid on his home led by Zerby uncovered narcotics and prohibited firearms on June 21, 1977, were charged with the attempted murder of Zerby as part of a racketeering case.
 Brandes and Owen were ultimately acquitted of the attempt on Zerby's life.
 Brandes later committed suicide by hanging himself in prison circa 1994.
 Owen died July 4, 2016, and Zerby died in 2021 at the age of seventy-nine.

 Producer Paul Pompian heard of the Zerby incident while filming a TV pilot in San Francisco and decided to pursue the idea of translating the events into a teleplay.
 Paul Pompian Productions and MGM Television produced the television film which could have become a television series.